Skip to content

 Purpose and Scope

-This policy defines how the Health-RI SSSOM Mapping Set is governed, validated, versioned, and released so that mappings are trustworthy, reproducible, and easy to discover.
+This policy defines how the Health-RI SSSOM Mapping Set is governed, validated, versioned, and released so that mappings are trustworthy, reproducible, and easy to discover and reuse in FAIR-aligned infrastructures [1], [18].

 Objectives